| |

 deservedly or not.
 Looking back in time, the band's debut album is really not

-too bad for a slab of German thrash metal in the eighties vein.
+too bad for a slab of German thrash metal in the 1980s vein.
 Certainly it

 was antiquated enough already upon its release, but the songs are not nearly